Important that women get a voice, says Sjoerd Marijne

 If there’s any bitterness, Marijne disguises it well.
 But he knows one thing for sure: “It happened because of other reasons.
 I know this didn’t happen because of my quality as coach.
 Everybody can see they were playing better.
 I don’t see any doubts about myself.
 These things have other reasons.”
 He does not want to dwell on the ‘other reasons.’

-He now wants to help the women’s team earn some respect after being mistreated for no fault of theirs.
+Instead, he now wants to focus on the women’s team and the two big tournaments that they will compete in the next three months.
+Decent results at the World Cup in July and the Asian Games in the following month will go a long way in raising the profile of the women’s team, which has played second fiddle to the men’s team.
 “I think it’s important the women also get a voice because they are doing well.
 It’s important they also get recognised as high athlete team,” he says.
-For that to happen, Marijne realises results are the key.

 Last Sunday, India lost to South Korea in the final of the Asian Champions Trophy.
 Without two key players, Rani Rampal and Sushila Chanu, India began the tournament well and defeated regional heavyweights China, got a bit flat in the middle and were beaten in the final in a tactical battle against the host nation.